Two-dimensional conformal field theory: Symmetries and integrability

-In the universal enveloping algebra of the Virasoro, algebra, it is possible to construct an infinite set of mutually commuting charges.
-The first charge is $L_0-\frac{c}{24}$, the second charge is quadratic in Virasoro generators, the third charge is cubic, etc. This shows that any two-dimensional conformal field theory is also a quantum integrable system.
+In the universal enveloping algebra of the Virasoro algebra, it is possible to construct an infinite set of mutually commuting charges.
+The first charge is $L_0-\frac{c}{24}$, the second charge is quadratic in the Virasoro generators, the third charge is cubic, and so on.
+This shows that any two-dimensional conformal field theory is also a quantum integrable system.

 Space of states

 The space of states, also called the spectrum, of a CFT, is a representation of the product of the two Virasoro algebras.